ingo/ingo.github.io/_recipes/eel_sauce.md

 ---
-title: Eel Sauce
-original_title: Nitsume
+author: Ingo Muschenetz
 category: Sauces
 description: A crowd favorite that goes well on various types of rolls as well as a marinade for fish and chicken.
 This delicious version doesn't actually use any eel!
+favorite: "\u2713"
-image: placeholder.jpg
+image: eel_sauce.jpg
+original_title: Nitsume
 size: 1 1/2 cups of sauce (375 ml)
 time: 30 minutes
-author: Ingo Muschenetz
-favorite: ✓
+title: Eel Sauce
 ---
 Eel Sauce, also known as _Nitsume_, is a crowd favorite and it goes well on various types of rolls as well as a marinade for fish and chicken.
 In the United States, this sauce is created differently depending on which sushi bar you go to.
 This recipe will show you how to create a delicious version without actually using any eel!

 ### Ingredients